MicrosoftDocs/fabric-docs/docs/data-science/read-write-powerbi.md

     joined_df = df.join_measure("Total Revenue", dataset="Sales Dataset")
     ```

-## Read using Spark in Python, R, SQL, and Scala
+## Read data, using Spark in Python, R, SQL, and Scala

 As with the SemPy python API, by default, the workspace used to access Power BI datasets is: